isabeltoledo1/IsabelToledo-ResponsivePortfolio/README.md

-A responsive Portfolio with an About, portfolio and Contact page.
+A responsive Portfolio using bootstrap, html and css which includes:

+*  an About Page
+*  a Porfolio page
-*
+*  a Contact pag